 The Ohio Emergency Management Agency (EMA) has an Emergency Operations Plan (EOP) which has our Emergency Support Functions (ESF).
 Our responsibilities are under ESF #8, Public Health and Medical Services.
-That document can be found here.
-An overview of what ESF #8 is can be found here, the Public Health Emergency Preparedness ESF page.
+An overview of what ESF #8 is can be found on the Public Health Emergency Preparedness ESF page.
 The command center coordinates the incident response for public health.
-We also staff the ESF-8 desk and the link to the National ESF-8 information can be found here.
+We also staff the ESF-8 desk further information can be found at the National ESF-8 information.

-To help you in your emergency response, this is the Federal Emergency Management Agency (FEMA) document on Developing and Maintaining Emergency Operations Plans which can be found here.
+To help you in your emergency response, you can use the Federal Emergency Management Agency (FEMA) document on Developing and Maintaining Emergency Operations Plans.

-For planning resources in a hospital setting, more information can be found on the Centers for Medicare and Medicaid Services (CMS) page here.
+For planning resources in a hospital setting, more information can be found on the Centers for Medicare and Medicaid Services (CMS) page.

-Another good resource is with the Office of the Assistant Secretary for Preparedness and Response (ASPR) which is the Public Health Emergency (PHE) page which can be found here and has resources for every public health emergencies.
+Another good resource with the Office of the Assistant Secretary for Preparedness and Response (ASPR) is the Public Health Emergency (PHE) page which has resources for public health emergencies.

 ASPR has a program of Technical Resources, Assistance Center, and Information Exchange (TRACIE) that was created to meet the information and technical assistance needs of regional ASPR staff, healthcare coalitions, healthcare entities, healthcare providers, emergency managers, public health practitioners, and others working in disaster medicine, healthcare system preparedness, and public health emergency preparedness.
-For more information about ASPR TRACIE, visit their page here.
+Visit ASPR TRACIE for more information.

-The following link, found here, is the United States Department of Health and Human Services emPOWER map 3.0, which shows the proportion of the population that is on electricity-dependent medical equipment.
+The United States Department of Health and Human Services emPOWER map 3.0 shows the proportion of the population that is on electricity-dependent medical equipment.

 The Federal Emergency Management Agency (FEMA) also has Continuity Guidance Circular (CGC) 1 and 2.
 They develop and maintain the capability to ensure continuity of operations, continuity of government, and enduring constitutional government during an emergency that disrupts normal operations.
 They can be found at Continuity Guidance Circular 1 and Continuity Guidance Circular 2.

-We also have preparedness plans for the pandemic flu and Ebola.
-Further information can be found at The Centers for Disease Control and Prevention (CDC) preparedness page for pandemic flu can be found here and the CDC preparedness page for Ebola can be found here.
+We also have preparedness plans for pandemic flu and Ebola.
+Further information can be found at The Centers for Disease Control and Prevention (CDC) preparedness page for pandemic flu and CDC preparedness page for Ebola.